-Our style is confident, authoritative yet conversational.
-Our voice is that of one publishing industry insider speaking to another—your trusted friend in the business.
-Keeping informed on industry trends is essential to our readers’ success, so it’s essential for our editorial to address timely issues in publishing.
+Our style is confident and authoritative, yet conversational.
+Our voice is that of an insider—your trusted friend in the business.
+Keeping informed on industry trends is essential to our readers’ success, so it’s essential for our editorial to address timely issues in publishing, and look forward to the future of writing in its myriad forms.
 Our goal is to provide readers with the inspiration, how-to instruction and culturally relevant information they need to fulfill their writing goals and be a part of the larger community of writers.

-We consider completed manuscripts on spec as well as queries.
+We consider completed manuscripts on spec, as well as original pitches.
 A query should include a thorough outline that introduces your article proposal and highlights each of the points you intend to make.
 Your query should discuss how the article will benefit our readers, why the topic is timely and why you’re the appropriate writer to discuss the topic.
+Find more tips for crafting the perfect pitch here.

 Although we welcome the work of new writers, we believe the established writer can better instruct our reader.
-Please include your publishing credentials related to your topic with your submission.
+Please include your publishing credentials related to your topic with your submission, along with a brief bio.

-Please realize that we receive hundreds of queries a month, so allow 10 weeks for a response.
-Each submission must include your name, address, daytime telephone number and e-mail address.
+Because we receive hundreds of queries a month, please allow 2–4 months for a response.
+Each submission must include your name, address, daytime telephone number and email address.

 Here are a few pointers to keep in mind: